Introduction

 Fram allows to use pattern in almost any place where a variable binder can be

 used.
-For example, patterns can be used in let
+For example, patterns can be used in let bindings or as function

 parameters.
 Such patterns must obey the exhaustiveness condition.